MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 A workspace is how you group data and reports in Dynamics 365 Customer Insight engagement insights capability.
 It's where you can view user activity in real time.
-You can add members to an existing project at any time.
+You can add members to an existing workspace at any time.

 ## Create a workspace